What is email fraud, and what should I do about it?

 - United States Secret Service.
 Public Awareness Advisory Regarding "4-1-9" or "Advance Fee Fraud" Schemes.
 Check the Advance Fee Fraud section of the United States Secret Service Criminal Investigations web page.

 - Federal Trade Commission.
-Multilevel Marketing Plans.
-You can find this publication online at the FTC's Facts for Consumers web site.
+Multilevel Marketing.
+You can find this publication online at the FTC's Bureau of Consumer Protection site.

 This is document afvn in the Knowledge Base.